Abepena/natalies-second-chance/readme.md

 ![Early Progress Gif](/gifs/progress1.gif)

 - Website rework of the non-profit dog shelter near me
-- Current Website to be reworked can be found [here](http://www.nataliessecondchance.org/)
+- Current status of the website can be found [here](http://www.natalies-second-chance-demo.us/)
 - Created with the intention of donating my time in effort to help out and hone my skills as a devloper